Unlike some states, Virginia does not have a statewide drowsy driving law on the books.

 However, this doesn’t mean that drowsy drivers get a free pass in Virginia.

-Instead, the state prosecutes particularly egregious cases of drowsy driving through other laws, most commonly VA Code § 46.2-852.
-This is one of Virginia’s reckless driving laws, which makes it a Class 1 misdemeanor to drive in any dangerous way.
+Instead, the state prosecutes particularly egregious cases of drowsy driving through other laws, most commonly Virginia Code § 46.2-852.

 What Is Reckless Driving?